ujr/guides/drafts/Generalities.md

 **build on abstractions** but avoid premature generalization.

 Follow the guiding principles KISS, YAGNI, and DRY.

+- KISS (Keep It Simple, Stupid): systems work best when they are simple.
+- YAGNI (You Ain't Gonna Need It): implement things only when you need them
+  (because you cannot predict the future).
+- DRY (Don't Repeat Yourself): avoid repetition of code or information, everything should have a single authoritative source.

 Address complexity at all levels: architecture, solution design, algorithms, files, and code.